luphoria/UBer/README.md

 ## End Goal
 Any and all websites unblockable and functional.
+*Any website will work via Lyft, however its speed-spam-clicky nature makes this less than preferable.*

 ### What works?
  - youtube videos themselves, but not the UI. you have to watch videos by using the proxy and visiting the `/embed/` version of the videos.